↑

 Instructions

-• Preheat oven to 325°.
-Cut meat into 2-3 inch pieces and dry all sides with paper towels.
-Meat will not brown well if it is damp.
+• Heat oven to 300°.
+Cut meat into 2-3 inch chunks and dry all sides with paper towels.
+(Meat will not brown as well if it is damp.)
 Mix salt, pepper, thyme, granulated onion, granulated garlic, and paprika in a small bowl.

-• While meat is browning, prepare vegetables by coarsely chopping onion, celery, and garlic.
-Carrots can be cut into 1/2 x 2 1/2-inch pieces (sticks) and potatoes into 1 1/2-inch cubes in order to cook more quickly; set aside until ready to add to the pot later in the cooking process.
+• While the meat is browning, prepare vegetables by coarsely chopping onion, celery, and garlic.
+Carrots can be cut into 1/2 x 2 1/2-inch pieces (sticks) and potatoes into 1 1/2-inch cubes in order to cook more quickly; set aside the carrots and potatoes until ready to add to the pot later in the cooking process.

-• Once all the meat is browned, add celery and chopped onion to the pan to soften and caramelize over medium heat about 5 minutes or until light golden brown (additional oil can be added if the pan is too dry), add the garlic at the end of the caramelizing process.
+• Once all the meat is browned, add celery and chopped onion to the pan to soften and caramelize over medium heat for about 5 minutes or until lightly browned at the edges (additional oil can be added if the pan is too dry); add the garlic and cook an additional 2 minutes until fragrant.

 • Return the roast to the pot, including any juices that accumulated on the platter; let rest on top of the onions and celery.